 - Preheat oven to 350 degrees F.

-- Add olive oil to a Dutch oven and place over MEDIUM heat.
-Add onion and garlic and cook until tender.
-Add ground beef.
-Cook until no longer pink and drain off grease.
-Add remaining sauce ingredients and simmer while preparing bechamel.
+- Meanwhile, add the olive oil to a Dutch oven and place over MEDIUM heat.
+Add the onion and garlic and cook until tender.
+Add the ground beef.
+Cook, stirring to break up the beef, until cooked through.
+Drain off the grease.
+Return the pot to the heat and add remaining sauce ingredients.
+Allow to simmer over LOW heat while preparing the béchamel.

-- In a small saucepan melt butter over MEDIUM-LOW heat.
-Sprinkle in flour and whisk until smooth.
-Gradually whisk in milk and nutmeg.
-Turn heat up to MEDIUM and and whisk and cook until smooth, thick and creamy.
-Remove from heat.
+- In a small saucepan melt the butter over MEDIUM-LOW heat.
+Sprinkle in the flour and whisk until smooth.
+Gradually whisk in the milk and nutmeg.
+Turn heat up to MEDIUM and cook, whisking constantly, until smooth, thick and creamy.
+Remove from the heat.

-- Combine meat sauce and pasta and mix thoroughly.
-Spray a large casserole dish or lasagna pan with cooking spray and layer 1/2 of the pasta mixture, half the bechamel and half the cheeses.
+- Pour the meat sauce over the well drained pasta in the warm pasta pot and mix thoroughly.
+Spray a large casserole dish or lasagna pan with cooking spray and layer ½ of the pasta/sauce mixture, drizzle with half the béchamel and sprinkle with half the cheeses.
 Repeat layers.
 Cover with foil and bake for 35 minutes.
-Remove foil and bake for another 5 minutes.
+Remove the foil and bake for another 5 minutes.